kepler16/gx.cljc/docs/docs/01-intro.md

 ![GX Banner](/img/banner.png)
 # Introduction

-GX is data driven directed acyclic graph state machine with configurable signals and nodes for Clojure(Scipt).
+GX is data driven directed acyclic graph of state machines with configurable signals and nodes for Clojure(Scipt).

 ## Status